happybubblefish/SiXiang/README.md

 --- More dummy data to populate DB.
 --- Declaimer part.<br/><br/>

 Unregistered user can browse dishes and place order.
-Once placed order, a new account will be automatically created based on the user's email in order to get reward points.<br/>
+Once placed order, a new account will be automatically created based on the user's input email in order to get reward points.
+Default password is "123456". <br/>
 Registered user can login to check the reward points and redeem gift --- probably food coupon :) (further version).<br/><br/>

-Please check the demo for V1.1 version of application: https://youtu.be/KpZa3jrEf90 Please check the demo for V1.2 version of application:
+Please check the demo for V1.1 version of application: https://youtu.be/KpZa3jrEf90 <br/>
+Please check the demo for V1.2 version of application:

 Home page: